Titan Goes Pop

 "Titan Goes Pop" is an episode of Stingray, a British Supermarionation television series created by Gerry and Sylvia Anderson and filmed by their production company AP Films (APF) for ITC Entertainment.
-Written by Dennis Spooner and directed by Alan Pattillo, it was the 29th episode to be filmed and was first broadcast on 6 December 1964 by the on the Anglia, ATV London, Border, Grampian and Southern franchises of the ITV network.
+Written by Dennis Spooner and directed by Alan Pattillo, it was the 29th episode to be filmed and was first broadcast on 6 December 1964 by the Anglia, ATV London, Border, Grampian and Southern franchises of the ITV network.
 It subsequently aired on ATV Midlands, Channel and Westward on 8 December.

 The series follows the missions of the World Aquanaut Security Patrol (WASP), an organisation responsible for policing the oceans in the 2060s.
 Headquartered in the self-contained city of Marineville on the West Coast of North America, the WASP operates a fleet of vessels led by Stingray: a combat submarine crewed by Captain Troy Tempest, Lieutenant "Phones" and Marina, a mute young woman from under the sea.
 Stingrays adventures bring it into contact with undersea civilisations – some friendly, others hostile – as well as mysterious natural phenomena.
 The WASP's most powerful enemy is King Titan, ruler of the undersea city of Titanica.

 In "Titan Goes Pop", Titan's agent X-2-Zero kidnaps a famous pop singer visiting Marineville.
 The episode has been positively received by commentators, who note its humour and view the premise as a parody of Beatlemania and 1960s pop culture.
 It has been called a "key episode" and "highlight" of Stingray.
 The episode was included in the limited-edition Filmed in Supermarionation Blu-ray box set released in 2015.